Mariya-Z/next-toggle/src/stories/default.md

   disabled: boolean
   required: boolean
   tabIndex: number
-  externalId: string
+  id: string
 ```
-externalId is optional, if you don't pass it, id will be added automatically.
+id is optional, if you don't pass it, id will be added automatically.
 In this case it's impossible to add lable for toggle

 ## Basic usage example with NgModel